nicolerg/resources/scg_primer.md

   - See [this thread](https://susciclu.slack.com/archives/C8CNSTB88/p1550866979024200) in SCG Slack if you would like to keep track of resources for an interactive job.
   - See [these instructions](https://login.scg.stanford.edu/tutorials/data_management/#samba) for how to mount SCG directories locally with Samba.
   - Globus is another option for transferring files (https://www.globus.org) - it does not require 2-factor authentication!
-  - rclone (https://rclone.org) makes it possible to transfer data from SCG to Box (PHI approved!), Google Drive, Dropbox, Google Cloud etc.
+  - rclone (https://rclone.org) makes it possible to transfer data from SCG to Box (PHI approved!), Google Drive, Dropbox, Google Cloud etc. See [this tutorial]() for more info.
   - SCG is **NOT** PHI-approved